MoTrPAC/motrpac-rna-seq-pipeline/README.md

 port=8000

 ```
+**NOTE : When you update the out-gcs-bucket paths , you have to stop the docker and the caper server and restart for the new changes to be updated otherwise the output location of the workflows will be the previous location in the default.conf

 ### Run the pipeline

 1. **If you haven't cloned the rna-seq repo as part of requirements step.
 Clone the repo using the below command.**